 Surely, it’s always possible that the chosen constructor returns with the lowest bid.
 In this case, you shouldn’t look a gift horse in the mouth.
 Accept the proposal, and just be grateful for it.

 While it is possible to save significantly by negotiating over the cost of a pool, it also entails risks.
 First of all, you could overestimate your capacity and insult the pool constructor that you really want to employ.
 That could make you forget about your pride and accepting the original bid or opting for your second choice.

 It may be even worse for you if your low-price offer is accepted.
 A constructor may attempt to reduce expenses by selecting poor-quality materials or employing doubtful subcontractors.
 Otherwise, they could delay the process by making your project a lower priority on their schedule.
 In contrast to the more common case where you’re discussing the price of a new vehicle, you can’t be sure you’ll get the end product of the same quality when you bargain aggressively over the cost of your future pool.

-In general, it is obvious that the best approach is to be sincere with the pool enterprises negotiating for your project.
+In general, it is obvious that the best approach is to be sincere with the pool enterprises pool prices negotiable.
 Tell them that you’re waiting for their best deal and that you’re going to compare it to the offers of the other pool constructors in your region.
 If the builder’s proposition seems too expensive, feel free to ask for a smaller price – but be sure you have a plan B in case they refuse.